elmantador45/414---Final-Project/README.md

 ### Contents
 - Data Collection and Processing: Fetching data from the Watchmode API and processing it to extract relevant insights.
 - Analysis and Visualization: Analyzing viewer engagement metrics, comparing popular titles across platforms and regions, and visualizing trends.
-- Insights Tables: Displaying top 5 most popular drama titles on Hulu (US), Netflix (Australia), and HBO (Great Britain) with user ratings, relevance percentiles, and critic scores.
+- Insights Tables: Displaying the top 5 most popular drama titles on Hulu (US), Netflix (Australia), and HBO (Great Britain) with user ratings, relevance percentiles, and critic scores.
 - Final Script: JavaScript code for fetching data from the API and dynamically populating the insights tables in HTML.

 API link: https://api.watchmode.com/